duddex/ESP32-OSC2CV/README.md

 Based on <https://google.github.io/mediapipe/solutions/hands.html>

+Start OSCHandGestureControl.py and place your hands in front of your webcam.

 The distance between index fingers and thumbs of both hands are mapped to a value between 0 and 255 and sent via OSC to pins 25 and 26.
 When the index finger and thumb are "closed" the Python script sends a trigger to pin 32 and 33.

+Press 'q' to quit.